 Frequent use of cleaning products and sanitizers

-Cleaning products and sanitizers may keep us away from the virus but leave us with dry and peeling skin.
-The harsh chemicals in these products can cause rashes, contact dermatitis, painful skin cracks, and even allergy to certain chemicals or hand dermatitis.
+Cleaning products and sanitizers may protect us from the virus but leave us with dry and peeling skin.
+In addition, the harsh chemicals in these products can cause rashes, contact dermatitis, painful skin cracks, and even allergy to certain chemicals or hand dermatitis.

 Increased screen time